CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex01_Deploy_Sentinel.md

 ## Review
 In this lab, you have completed the following:

-- Created a Log Analytics Workspace
-- Deployed Microsoft Sentinel to a workspace
 - Configured data retention
 - Created a Watchlist
 - Created a Threat Indicator
 - Configured log retention

-## You have successfully completed the lab
+### You've successfully completed the hand's-on lab!